-In addition, changes in the way the European Union, or EU, regulates LDTs could result in additional expenses for offering our current and any future tests or possibly delay or suspend development, or commercialization of such tests.
-In the EU, LDTs are exempt from the regulations that govern medical devices and in vitro diagnostic medical devices under certain conditions.
-The EU In Vitro Diagnostic Medical Devices Directive (Directive 98/79/EC), or IVDD, currently governs the exemptions applicable to LDTs.
-However, the EU regulatory landscape is evolving and when the EU Regulation (EU) 2017/746 of April 5, 2017, repealing Directive 98/79/EC and Commission Decision 2010/227/EU, referred to as the IVD Medical Devices Regulation, or IVDR, becomes applicable on May 26, 2022, the general safety and performance requirements set out in Annex I will also be applicable to devices manufactured and used only within health institutions.
-The exemptions provided under the IVDR for LDTs remain to be further interpreted and clarified.
+In addition, changes in the way the European Union, or EU, regulates LDTs, or in-house tests, could result in additional expenses for offering our current and any future tests or possibly delay or suspend development, or commercialization of such tests.
+In the EU, LDTs are currently not included within the scope of the regulations that govern medical devices and in vitro diagnostic medical devices, or IVD MDs, under certain conditions, as set out in the EU In Vitro Diagnostic Medical Devices Directive (Directive 98/79/EC), or IVDD.
+However, the EU regulatory landscape is significantly changing and the EU Regulation (EU) 2017/746 of April 5, 2017, repealing the IVDD, referred to as the IVD Medical Devices Regulation, or IVDR, becomes applicable on May 26, 2022 (subject to certain transition provisions).
+Under the IVDR, the general safety and performance requirements set out in Annex I will also be applicable to devices manufactured and used only within health institutions, unless certain conditions are met.
+The exemptions provided under the IVDR for LDTs remain to be further interpreted and clarified but are narrower than under the IVDD.
+Further, the date of application of the relevant provisions to such tests that are not covered by the exemption are subject to transition provisions meaning the provisions will apply in May 2024 and May 2028.
 If our tests do not qualify for an exemption, we may be subject to the full application of the IVDR with respect to some or all of our existing, as well as future, tests, and we would be required to expend additional time and resources to complying with the requirements of the IVDR.
+Following Brexit, the IVDR will not be applicable in Great Britain (although it will apply in Northern Ireland), but the UK government is currently undertaking a consultation on the regime applicable to in vitro diagnostics in the UK, and it is anticipated that similar provisions will be introduced as under the IVDR.